TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Inline/Index.rst

            accordant values are set to a boolean value (true or false), the control is shown or hidden in the header of each record.

-         - *showPossibleRecordsSelector* (boolean) (since TYPO3 4.7) Can be used
+         - *showPossibleRecordsSelector* (boolean) (since TYPO3 CMS 4.7) Can be used to hide the foreign record selector from the interface, even if you have a :ref:`foreign_selector <columns-inline-properties-foreign-selector>` configured.
-           to hide the foreign record selector from the interface, even if you have a foreign\_selector configured.
-This can be used to keep the technical functionality of the foreign\_selector but is useful if you want to replace it with your own implementation using a custom control (see "customControls").
+           This can be used to keep the technical functionality of the :ref:`foreign_selector <columns-inline-properties-foreign-selector>` but is useful if you want to replace it with your own implementation using a custom control (see :ref:`customControls <columns-inline-properties-customcontrols>`).

          - *headerThumbnail* (boolean) (since TYPO3 CMS 6.0) Defines whether a thumbnail should be rendered in the inline elements' header.
 This is